Eduardo Montagner Anguiano

-Eduardo Montagner Anguiano is a Chipilo Venetian writer, born in Chipilo, Puebla, Mexico, in an Italian immigrant family.
-He studied linguistics and Spanish Language (Letras hispánicas) at Puebla Autonomous University.
+Eduardo Montagner Anguiano (born 12 May 1975) is a Chipilo Venetian writer, born in Chipilo, Puebla, Mexico, in an Italian immigrant family.
+He studied linguistics and Spanish Language (Letras hispánicas) at Puebla Autonomous University (BUAP).
 He is a translator, poet, novelist and protector of minority languages in Mexico, principally a Chipileño language.

 Biography

 He was born in Chipilo, Puebla, on May 12, 1975.
-He is a grandson of Venetian immigrants from Segusino, Italy, who arrived to Mexico in 1882 and founded a farm colony named Chipilo de Francisco Xavier Mina, near Puebla City.
+He is a grandson of Venetian immigrants from Segusino, Italy, who arrived in Mexico in 1882 and founded a farm colony named Chipilo de Francisco Xavier Mina, near the city of city of Puebla.
 He spoke a Venetian language since his childhood with Spanish language.

 He studied linguistics and Spanish Language at Puebla Autonomous University, was the first academic contact as writer and poet.